mmm111mmm/inacityinthefuture/bornforthe7th.md

 0. What is compiling?
 0. What is a comment?
 0. What does a comment look like?
+0. What is a string?
+0. What is a string surrounded by?
 0. What is a statement?
 0. What must a statement end with?
-0. What is a string?